micss-lab/AAMA-sim/README.md

   ```

     - Make Sure RabbitMQ Docker Container is up and running.
 If not use commands below to create a RabbitMQ container.
+    - Dont forget to click the play button on the bottom left of Gazebo window.

 ### How to change robot count in Simulation